codacy/docs/docs/getting-started/supported-languages-and-tools.md

 ---
-description: List of tools that Codacy uses to analyze the supported programming languages and frameworks.
-Codacy generally provides static analysis as well as code duplication, code complexity, and test coverage metrics for each programming language.
-For cloud infrastructure-as-code frameworks, Codacy provides static analysis to enforce security and compliance best practices.
+description: List of tools that Codacy uses to analyze over 40 supported languages and frameworks.
+Codacy provides static analysis for all programming languages and cloud infrastructure-as-code frameworks as well as code duplication, code complexity, and test coverage metrics for most programming languages.
 ---

 # Supported languages and tools

+Codacy uses industry-leading tools to perform automatic static code analysis over 40 supported languages and frameworks:

+-   **For programming languages** Codacy provides Static Analysis as well as Code Duplication, Code Complexity, and Test Coverage metrics for key languages.

+-   **For cloud infrastructure-as-code frameworks** Codacy provides Static Analysis to enforce security and compliance best practices.

-The table below lists all programming and cloud infrastructure-as-code frameworks that Codacy supports and the corresponding tools that Codacy uses to analyze your source code.
-Besides this, Codacy uses [cloc](https://github.com/kentcdodds/cloc) to calculate the source lines of code for all supported languages, and supports multiple [test coverage report formats](../coverage-reporter/index.md#generating-coverage).
+The table below lists all languages and frameworks that Codacy supports and the corresponding tools that Codacy uses to analyze your source code.
+Besides this, Codacy uses [cloc](https://github.com/kentcdodds/cloc) to calculate the source lines of code for all supported languages and supports multiple [test coverage report formats](../coverage-reporter/index.md#generating-coverage).

-Codacy generally provides **static analysis** as well as **code duplication**, **code complexity**, and **test coverage** metrics for each programming language.
-For cloud infrastructure-as-code frameworks, Codacy provides **static analysis** to enforce security and compliance best practices.

 <!--NOTE
     When adding a new tool, also update: